***2026 RULES AND REGULATIONS***

 ADDITIONAL AWARDS

 MOST PHOTOGENIC AWARD – These awards will be presented to the contestants judged to be most photogenic based on the following criteria: visual appeal, expressiveness of the dancer, age appropriateness, composition, lighting and quality of the photo.
-For each Regional competition, there will be one Junior Most Photogenic winner (age 11 & Under) and one Senior Most Photogenic winner (age 12 & Above).
-All entries must submit a recent photo online through the Studio Center or Parent Center.
+For each Regional Competition, there will be one Junior Most Photogenic winner (age 11 & Under) and one Senior Most Photogenic winner (age 12 & Above).
+All entries must submit a recent photo online through the Studio Center or Parent Center .
 All contestants must be registered at the Regional/National event to enter the Most Photogenic competition.
-Absolutely no mailed photos or hard copy photos will be accepted, all photogenic entries must be submitted through the Studio Center or Parent Center.
-Each winner will be announced and presented with a plaque.
+Absolutely no mailed photos or hard copy photos will be accepted.
+Each winner will be announced and presented with a Plaque.
 At our National Finals, all photogenic entries must be in FULL-COLOR.

-KAR CONVENTION SCHOLARSHIP – Scholarships are presented to one or more outstanding soloists and duet/trio participants winning first overall in the PRIMARY, INTERMEDIATE and ELITE levels.
-Each winner receives a full-tuition scholarship to attend any of the 2023 KAR Dance Conventions.
+KAR CONVENTION SCHOLARSHIP – Scholarships are presented to one or more outstanding Soloists and Duet/Trio participants winning First Overall in the SECONDARY, INTERMEDIATE and ELITE levels.
+Each winner receives a full-tuition Scholarship to attend any of the 2026 KAR Dance Conventions.
 The KAR Dance Convention Scholarship is not valid for in-studio conventions, is non-transferrable and cannot be redeemed for studio credit.
-For more information please visit, https://dancekar.com/convention
+For more information please visit, https://dancekar.com/convention .

-BEST COSTUME AWARD – These awards will be presented to group performances in each of the PRIMARY, INTERMEDIATE and ELITE levels based on design, originality, fit and appropriateness.
+BEST COSTUME AWARD – These awards will be presented to Group performances in each of the PRIMARY, SECONDARY, INTERMEDIATE and ELITE levels based on design, originality, fit and appropriateness.
 All Group and Line entries are eligible for this award.
-Best Costume winners will receive a plaque.
+Best Costume winners will receive a P laque.

-MOST ENTERTAINING AWARD – These awards will be chosen by the panel of judges and presented to Groups and/or Lines deemed to be most entertaining in the PRIMARY, INTERMEDIATE and ELITE levels.
-Most Entertaining acts will receive a plaque.
+MOST ENTERTAINING AWARD – These awards will be chosen by the panel of judges and presented to Groups and/or Lines deemed to be most entertaining in the PRIMARY, SECONDARY, INTERMEDIATE and ELITE levels.
+Most Entertaining winners will receive a P laque.

-JUDGES’ CHOICE AWARDS – These awards will be presented to Groups and/or Lines displaying standout qualities during their performances in the NOVICE, PRIMARY and INTERMEDIATE levels.
-Each winning act will receive award buttons and a plaque.
+JUDGES’ CHOICE AWARDS – These awards will be presented to Groups and/or Lines displaying standout qualities during their performances in the PRIMARY, SECONDARY and INTERMEDIATE levels.
+Each winning act will receive Lapel Pins and a Plaque.
 At National Finals, the ELITE level is also eligible for these awards.

-• HOLLYWOOD DANCE EXPERIENCE – Join the hottest teachers and choreographers that Hollywood has to offer while immersing yourself in the professional dance industry!
-Enjoy 4 days of dance workshops, auditions, video shoots, scenic tours and even Disneyland!
-For more information please visit https://hdedance.com/.
+- HOLLYWOOD DANCE EXPERIENCE – Join the hottest teachers and choreographers that Hollywood has to offer while immersing yourself in the professional dance industry!
+Enjoy 4 days of dance workshops, auditions, video shoots and more!
+For more information please visit https://hdedance.com/ .

-STUDIO OF EXCELLENCE AWARD – The Studio of Excellence Award will be presented to the studio that is represented MOST in the High Point Awards in the PRIMARY, INTERMEDIATE and ELITE levels.
+STUDIO OF EXCELLENCE AWARD – The Studio of Excellence Award will be presented to the studio that is represented MOST in the High Point Awards in the PRIMARY, SECONDARY, INTERMEDIATE and ELITE levels.
 To be eligible for this award, a studio must have a minimum of one act represented in the Solo, Duet/Trio, Small Group and Large Group/Line divisions that perform in the same level of competition.
-In the event of a tie, the award will be given to the studio with the highest ranking.
-The winning studio in each competitive level will receive a custom banner.
+In the event of a tie, the award will be presented to the studio with the highest ranking.
+The winning studio in PRIMARY, SECONDARY and INTERMEDIATE level will receive a custom Banner.
+The ELITE STUDIO OF EXCELLENCE AWARD winner will receive a custom Banner and a complimentary trip to Las Vegas, NV to attend the KAR Productions Dance Competition Educators’ Summit ( The trip is only awarded at Regionals).
 The same criteria listed above will determine the awards at National Finals.
-At Regional Competitions, the winner in each level will also receive a $500.00 scholarship for the studio to participate and attend any 2023 Ultra Dance Tour Competition.

 IDA (Industry Dance Awards) PEOPLE’S CHOICE AWARD – This award is presented to a Small Group, Large Group, Line, Super Line or Production that the judges feel best represents the entire competition with exceptional talent, choreography and showmanship.
 The winner will receive a special award.
-All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and will be in the running to be selected as a 2023 Top 5 Finalist.
-The weekly IDA People’s Choice Award winner will also be posted on the IDA website for final voting from August 2023 to September 2023.
-The final IDA People’s Choice Award winner will be announced at the live 2023 Industry Dance Awards & Cancer Benefit Show.
+All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and considered for selection as one of the Top 5 Finalists for 2026.
+These Top 5 Finalists will advance to a nationwide public vote, where one will be selected as the official KAR IDA People’s Choice nominee.
+The official nominee will then move on to the final voting round, with the winner announced live at the 2026 Industry Dance Awards & Cancer Benefit Show.

 Best Jazz Performance